 - You are not allowed to drive alone.
 You only can drive when there is a driver who occupies the front passenger seat in your vehicle.
 Your accompanying drivers are required to hold a valid Class G (or higher) license, have at least four years of driving experience, and have a blood-alcohol level of less than .05 percent when accompanying you.
-The time spent at Class G2 level is included in the accompanying driver’s four years of experience if the G2 license was valid.
+The time spent at the Class G2 level is included in the accompanying driver’s four years of experience if the G2 license was valid.
 Though the driver’s license of your accompanying driver probably has demerit points, it must not be suspended.

 - In your vehicle, each person must have a working seatbelt.

-- You are not allowed to drive on 400-series highways with a posted speed limit over 80 km/hr.
+- You are not allowed to drive on 400-series highways with a posted speed limit of over 80 km/hr.
 You are also not allowed to drive on certain high-speed roads comprising the Queen Elizabeth Way; the Conestoga Parkway in Kitchener-Waterloo; the E.C.
 Row Expressway in Windsor; Don Valley Parkway and the Gardiner Expressway in the Greater Toronto Area.
 Nevertheless, you can drive on any road if your accompanying driver is a driving instructor.

 - You are not allowed to drive between midnight and 5 a.m.

-Many visitors who are from different provinces, or the United States may not recognize Ontario rules when they come there.
+Many visitors who are from different provinces, or the United States may not recognize Ontario’s rules when they come there.
 As a result, they can be involved in accidents while driving.
 This also is the reason why our team has compiled information on the rules of the road relevant to visitors.

 Visitors to Ontario must hold different types of driver’s licenses to be allowed to drive on Ontario’s roadways.
-Depending on how long they have been in Ontario, these drivers licenses are divided into two types as follow:
+Depending on how long they have been in Ontario, these driver’s licenses are divided into two types as follow:

 - Visiting less than three months:

 People who visit Ontario for less than three months can use a valid drivers’ license from their province, state, or country.
-Still, these drivers must be at least 16 years of age, have vehicle insurance, carry vehicle ownership verification, and obey traffic law and drive safely to avoid collisions.
+Still, these drivers must be at least 16 years of age, have vehicle insurance, carry vehicle ownership verification, obey traffic law and drive safely to avoid collisions.

 - Visiting more than three months: